 Classic singletrack

 The Great Rides have something for everyone, and that includes fans of singletrack.
 Many classic MTB rides – beloved by Kiwis for decades – are now part of Ngā Haerenga New Zealand Cycle Trails alongside swathes of new, purpose-built track.
-From old-school off-camber to state-of-the-art berms and turns, there’s never been a better time to get into the groove.

 The Old Ghost Road